bmartinowich/DSI-DC-2-stage/curriculum/Week-09/9.04-timeseries-autocorrelation-cont/readme.md

 ![](./assets/images/autocorrelation.gif)

 Typically, for a high-quality model, we require some autocorrelation in our data.
 We can compute autocorrelation at various lag values to determine how far back in time we need to go.

-> Instructor's Note: Draw a time series on the board with obvious trend/seasonality.
-As the students to decide where to split the data for training/testing, and discuss their decision.

 ### Stationarity